eski1337/lblb-it-ffd00/_posts/2014-06-08-using-thumbnails.md

  - carte noire
 ---

-`thumbnail` parameter to the article's
+Lizenzen / Keys mit `thumbnail` parameter to the article's [YAML frontmatter][1].
-[YAML frontmatter][1].
 This thumbnail parameter is processed in one of two ways, images specified in `_data/thumbnails.yml` or using [Font Awesome][2].